TonyZZX/MultiGraph_MultiLabel_Learning/ESM/README.md

 # Entropy-Based Sub-graph Mining

-It combines the idea of information entropy with [gSpan][gSpan.Java] to mine the informative subgraphs instead of just mining the frequent subgraphs, which enables selecting the more accurate features for the classification.
+It combines the idea of information entropy with [gSpan][gSpan.Java] to mine the informative sub-graphs instead of just mining the frequent sub-graphs, which enables selecting the more accurate features for the classification.
 For more details, please see our publication [here][Paper].

 ## Documentation

 ### Graph file format

 Below is an example of the format of a text file containing a set of graphs.
-Each line denodes a vertex (v) or edge (e) with a given label (end of line).
+Each line denotes a vertex (v) or edge (e) with a given label (end of line).

 ```
 t # 0